chruck/xv6-public/readme-eckard.md

 testkthreads.c:
 - Program created by our TA, Tyler Allen to test Project 3.

+testthr.c:
+- Program created for more tests for Project 3.

 usys.S:
 - Appended `clone` and `join` to `SYSCALL` macro calls.